streaming-video-technology-alliance/tool-gdoc2rfc/README.md

 ## Acknowledgments

-- This project is inspired by the need to automate the conversion of DOCX documents into RFC XML format for IETF RFC publications.
+- This project is inspired by the need to automate the conversion of html versions of Google Docs documents into RFC XML v3 format for IETF RFC publications.
 - We would like to thank the open-source community for their contributions and support in developing this tool.